 With so many dog-friendly campsites, holiday cottages, hotels and caravans available, your dog will enjoy the adventure just as much as you.
 Dog-friendly beaches and parks are the perfect settings for your canine companion who loves to play; but you should always take care to ensure you and your dog are prepared in advance.

 Before setting out, you should ensure your dog’s vaccinations are up to date and that they have had their flea, tick and worming treatment.
 We can advise on the best treatments to protect your dog, to keep those pesky minibeasts at bay.
-Remember if your pet is signed up to our Health Care Club, their flea, tick and worming treatment is included.
+Remember if your pet is signed up to our Pet Health for Life, their flea, tick and worming treatment is included.

 ENSURE YOUR DOG IS MICROCHIPPED!